neurobin/mdx_include/README.md

 Include extension for Python Markdown.
-It lets you include local or remote (downloadable) files into your markdown at your desired places.
+It lets you include local or remote (downloadable) files into your markdown at arbitrary positions.

 This project is motivated by [markdown-include](https://github.com/cmacmackin/markdown-include) and provides the same functionalities with some extras.

 Inclusion for local file is by default recursive and for remote file non-recursive.
 You can change this behavior through configuration.

+File/Downloaded contents are cached, i.e if you include same file multiple times in multiple places, they won't be downloaded/read more than once.
+This behavior can also be changed with configuration.

 **You should not use markdown-include along with this extension, choose either one, not both.**